Two little girls went out to play. Two little girls, exactly alike in every way—except one was alive and one was dead.

 She looked back and took a step to the left, but the third man was there.
 Her gaze dropped to her flowers, then snapped back to Jacqueline, then flitted briefly to each of the policemen, and then finally was drawn to a hearse that was being driven down the street on her right.

 Christine flew down the walkway like a wild bird.
-There was a railing and some stairs.
+There was a bench, and there, a railing and some stairs.
 If they couldn't see her now, if they weren't watching, they wouldn't know where to look.
 She glanced back.
 She saw nothing and everything.
 She took her chance, and she descended.

-Her fingers slid from where they clung to the railing and the water made no sound as she slipped through it.
+Her fingers slid from where they clung to the railing, and the water made no sound as she slipped through it.
 It wasn't even cold.
-Her hand floated away from her mouth and she blinked her eyes but once to look up at the moon as it shimmered above her as if it were only a reflection of itself.
+Her hand floated away from her mouth and she blinked her eyes but once to look up at the moon, shimmering above her as if it were only a reflection of itself.

 There had come a time when Erik would allow Christine to go back to the world of the living as she pleased, knowing that she would return to him.
 It was good for her to get out of doors and be reminded of why she needed him.
 And so he waited for her.
 He would wait hours, he would wait days.
 In truth, he often did not know the difference as time slipped by meaninglessly without her.